OscarAspelin95/bioinformatics_with_rust/src/prefix/introduction.md

 # Introduction
-Welcome to Bioinformatics with Rust!
-An unofficial book aimed at introducing the Rust programming language for bioinformatic applications.
-Before we start:

 * This book is **not** in any way, shape or form, an official introduction to neither the Rust programming language, nor bioinformatics.
     - For a comprehensive introduction to Rust, please visit [resources](../suffix/1_resources.md#resources).